matteocorti/check_ssl_cert/README.md

       --dane 311                   verify that a valid DANE-EE(3) SPKI(1) SHA2-256(1) TLSA record exists
-      --date path                  path of the date binary to be used -d,--debug                      produces debugging output (can be specified more than once) --dig-bin path               path of the dig binary to be used --ecdsa                      signature algorithm selection: force ECDSA certificate --element number             checks N cert element from the begining of the chain
+      --date path                  path of the date binary to be used -d,--debug                      produces debugging output (can be specified more than once) --debug-cert                 stores the retrieved certificates in the current directory --dig-bin path               path of the dig binary to be used --ecdsa                      signature algorithm selection: force ECDSA certificate --element number             checks N cert element from the begining of the chain